chanzlee/pig-latin-translator/README.md

 ## Description

-_.This webpage suggest the best track in Epicodus in response to users answers.
+_This webpage suggest the best track in Epicodus in response to users answers.
 The three tracks include C#/.Net, CSS/React.js, Ruby/Rails.
 Back-end logic analyzes the frequency of the user's answers linked to relevant track and apply the information to optimize the suggestion._

 ## Setup/Installation Requirements